Status

 Prohibit Ancillary Fees

 Source: CFPB Consent Order, November 14, 2024.
 Failure to disclose complete fee schedules was among the violations cited. $2M in consumer restitution and $1M civil penalty ordered.
-The FCC's revised 2025 rules also reinstated a federal ban on ancillary fees at correctional facilities, effective April 6, 2026.
+FCC 2025 IPCS Order reinstated a federal ban on ancillary fees at correctional facilities, effective April 6, 2026.
+Source: FCC, Incarcerated People's Communications Services (2025 IPCS Order).

 On Contract Language